phil-work/Documentation/SMTPeter/en/dmarc-deployment.md

 policy, reject, is the most strict, and blocks the delivery for messages with wrong DKIM signatures or that were sent from IP addresses not listed in SPF.

 Besides setting the policy, DMARC also allows you to set a percentage.
-Say, you set your policy to "reject" and the percentage to "25".
+Say you set your policy to "reject" and the percentage to "25".
 This means that only 25% of the mails that fail the DKIM and/or SPF checks are blocked, and that the remaining 75 percent is still accepted.
 This percentage setting allows